Fire Rescue

 • Emergency Management

-• 911 Services and Addressing
+• E911 Services and Addressing

-The Board of County Commission along with the County Manager view public safety as one of the top priorities of County Government.
-This is reflected by the $40 million-dollar budget utilized in the provision of the fire rescue services.
+The Board of County Commission along with the County Manager view public safety as

-Thank you for allowing us to serve
+Thank you for allowing us to serve,

 Contact